 The four traditional regions of origin of oolong teas are

-- Wuyishan in the north of Fujian province, with its famous Rock Oolong Teas (also: ‘Yancha Oolong teas’), such as Da Hong Pao Oolong tea, Rou Gui Oolong tea, Shui Xian Oolong tea, etc.,
+- Wuyishan in the north of Fujian province, with its famous Rock Oolong Teas (also: ‘Yancha Oolong teas’).
+For example, these are Da Hong Pao Oolong tea, Rou Gui Oolong tea, Shui Xian Oolong tea, etc.;

-- Anxi County in southern Fujian, with the not lesser famous Tie Guan Yin Oolong tea, popular especially among those tea lovers with a particularly sweet ‘tea tooth’,
+- Anxi County in southern Fujian, with the not lesser famous Tie Guan Yin Oolong tea;

-- Taiwan, with its numerous renowned Oolong tea cultivars, including Oriental Beauty Oolong Tea, Four Seasons Oolong tea, Jin Xuan Oolong tea, Dong Ding Oolong tea, Ruan Zhi Oolong Tea, and many more,
+- Taiwan, with its numerous renowned Oolong teas and pertaining cultivars.
+Among these are Oriental Beauty Oolong, Four Seasons Oolong, Jin Xuan Oolong, Dong Ding Oolong, Ruan Zhi Oolong, etc.;

-- the ‘Feng Huangshan’ or ‘Phoenix’ Mountains in the southern Chinese province of Guangdong, where Dancong Oolong teas have been grown and picked for more than 600 years now, including our Spring Imperial Mt.
-Wudong song Variety Mi Lan Xiang (Honey Orchid) Phoenix Dancong.
+- the ‘Feng Huangshan’ or ‘Phoenix’ Mountains in the southern Chinese province of Guangdong.
+There Dancong Oolong teas have been grown and picked for more than 600 years now.

 History and origin of Dancong Oolong teas

-In the old times, Phoenix Dancong Oolong tea was a highly valued ‘tribute tea’ at the imperial court, with its best qualities worth their weight in gold.
+In the old times, Dancong Oolong teas were highly valued ‘tribute teas’ at the imperial court.
+Back then, their best qualities were worth their weight in gold.

 Types and similarities of Dancong oolong cultivars

-Originally, the proliferation of the first existing, probably largely homogeneous Dancong Oolong tea bushes was done through their seeds (instead of ‘cloning’ of the bushes through cuttings).
-This caused a number of different Dancong Oolong tea varieties to develop already at an early stage.
-These differ in terms of taste and aroma characteristics, in the context of Dancong tea bush varieties often referred to as ‘fragrances’.
-Today, tea connoisseurs distinct between at least 10 such ‘fragrances’ or Dancong oolong cultivars.
-Of these, the Mi Lan Xiang (= ‘Honey Orchid’ or ‘Snow Orchid’) ‘Song Variety’ Dancong tea bush has emerged as the most popular one due to its relatively high sweetness compared to other Dancong cultivars, and because of its resulting rareness is also generally the most expensive type of Dancong Oolong tea.
+Tea connoisseurs distinct between at least 10 such ‘fragrances’ or Dancong oolong cultivars.
+Of these, the Mi Lan Xiang (= ‘Honey Orchid’ or ‘Snow Orchid’) Dancong tea bush has emerged as the most popular one.
+This is due to its relatively high sweetness compared to other Dancong cultivars.
+However, because of its resulting rareness Mi Lan Xiang is also the most expensive type of Dancong Oolong tea.
 Other known Dancong Oolong varieties include the Ba Xian (‘Eight Immortals’), Huang Zhi Xiang (‘gardenia fragrance’), Tong Tianxiang (‘heavenly fragrance’), Jiang Hua Xiang (‘ginger flower fragrance’), Yu Lan Xiang (‘magnolia fragrance’) and Zhi Lan Xiang (‘orchid fragrance’) varietals.

-Shared properties of all (real) Dancong Oolongs are a mineral ‘rock tea character’, infused by the rocky grounds of Phoenix mountain, and a certain flowery astringency that is significantly more pronounced than in Wuyi rock teas.
-The latter is something that quite some newbies to Oolong teas might first have to get used to, while any die-hard Dancong Oolong tea lovers will consider it as both a Plus and an indispensable Must.
-However, whoever will take on the thorough exploration of the broad and complex flavor spectrum of Dancong oolong teas that virtually covers all flavor-specific sensors across the tongue and taste buds, will soon discover the pleasant sides of this highly individual Oolong tea.
+Because of the rocky grounds of Phoenix Mountain, a shared property of all Dancong Oolong teas is their mineral ‘rock tea character’.
+Another shared characteristic is a certain floral astringency that is significantly more pronounced than in Wuyi rock teas.
+The latter is something that newbies to Oolong teas might first have to get used to.
+However, die-hard Dancong Oolong tea lovers will consider it as both a Plus and an indispensable Must.
+In fact, it will turn to pronounced sweetness in the tea’s aftertaste.
+Accordingly, after thoroughlx exploring the complex taste on the palate, it will eventually appear as pleasant.